u-eff-gee/utr/README.md

 $ cmake -DPRINT_PROGRESS=NEVENTS .
 ```

 Running `utr` without any argument will launch a UI session where macro commands can be entered.
-It should also automatically execute the macro file `init_vis.mac`, which visualizes the geometry.
+It should also automatically execute the macro file `init_vis.mac` in the `scripts` directory, which visualizes the geometry.

 If this does not work, or to execute any other macro file MACROFILE, type
 ```bash